-5. What exactly is the true belief in God?
+5. What is true belief in God?
 How should one believe in God in order to obtain His praise?

 Relevant Words of God:

 A true belief in God is not about believing in Him in order to be saved and is even less about being a good person.
-It is also not just about believing in God in order to have human likeness.
-Actually, people should not view their belief in God as just a belief that there is a God, and then nothing more; it is not that you should merely believe that God is the truth, the way, the life, and then nothing more.
-Nor is it just so you acknowledge God, much less is it merely to believe that God is the Ruler over all things, that God is almighty, that God created all things in the world, that God is unique and that God is supreme.
-It is not merely so that you believe this; rather it is that you—your whole being and your whole heart—should follow God, allow God to employ you, allow God to use you in His service, and that you should do anything for God.
-It is not that only those predestined and chosen by God should believe in Him.
-Actually, all of mankind should worship God, heed Him and obey Him, because mankind was made by God.
+It is also not just about believing in God in order to possess a human likeness.
+In fact, people should not see faith as just a belief that there is a God; it is not that you should merely believe that God is the truth, the way, the life, and nothing more.
+Nor is it just so you acknowledge God and believe that God is the Ruler over all things, that God is almighty, that God created all things in the world, that God is unique and supreme.
+It is not merely to have you believe these facts.
+God’s will is that your whole being and your heart should be given to God and submit to God; that is, you should follow God, allow God to make use of you, be happy to do service for Him, and you should do anything for God.

-Today, what is real belief in God?
+What is real belief in God today?
 It is the acceptance of God’s word as the reality of your life and the knowing of God from His word in order to achieve a true love of Him.
-To be clear: It is the belief in God so that you may obey God, love God, and perform the duty that should be performed by a creature of God.
+To be clear: Belief in God is so that you may obey God, love God, and perform the duty that should be performed by a creature of God.
 This is the aim of believing in God.
-You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His creatures, God does the work of salvation and making them perfect—this is the minimum that you should possess in your belief in God.
-Belief in God is principally the switch from a life in the flesh to a life of loving God, from a life within naturalness to a life within the being of God, it is coming out from under the domain of Satan and living under the care and protection of God, it is being able to achieve obedience to God and not obedience to the flesh, it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
-Belief in God is principally so that the power and glory of God may be manifested in you, so that you may carry out God’s will, and accomplish God’s plan, and be able to bear testimony to God before Satan.
-Belief in God should not be in order to behold signs and wonders, nor should it be for the sake of your personal flesh.
-It should be for the pursuit of knowing God, and being able to obey God, and like Peter, obeying Him until death.
-This is what it is mainly in order to achieve.
-Eating and drinking the word of God is in order to know God and in order to satisfy God.
-Eating and drinking the word of God gives you a greater knowledge of God, only after which can you obey God.
+You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His creatures, God does the work of salvation and making them perfect—these are the bare essentials of your belief in God.
+Belief in God is principally the switch from a life in the flesh to a life of loving God; from a life within naturalness to a life within the being of God; it is coming out from under the domain of Satan and living under the care and protection of God; it is being able to achieve obedience to God and not obedience to the flesh; it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
+Belief in God is principally so that the power and glory of God may be manifested in you, so that you may do God’s will, and accomplish God’s plan, and be able to bear testimony to God before Satan.
+Belief in God should not revolve around the desire to behold signs and wonders, nor should it be for the sake of your personal flesh.
+It should be about the pursuit of knowing God, and being able to obey God, and, like Peter, obeying Him until one’s death.
+These are the main aims of believing in God.
+One eats and drinks the word of God in order to know God and satisfy Him.
+Eating and drinking the word of God gives you a greater knowledge of God, only after which can you obey Him.
 Only if you know God can you love Him, and the attainment of this aim is the only aim man should have in his belief in God.
-If, in your belief in God, you always try to behold signs and wonders, then the viewpoint of this belief in God is wrong.
+If, in your belief in God, you are always trying to behold signs and wonders, then the viewpoint of this belief in God is wrong.
 Belief in God is principally the acceptance of the word of God as the reality of life.
-Only putting into practice the words of God from His mouth and carrying them out within yourself is the attainment of the aim of God.
-In believing in God, man should pursue being made perfect by God, being able to submit to God, and the complete obedience to God.
+The aim of God is only attained by putting into practice the words of God from His mouth and carrying them out within yourself.
+In believing in God, man should strive to be made perfect by God, to be able to submit to God, and for complete obedience to God.
 If you can obey God without complaint, be mindful of God’s desires, achieve the stature of Peter, and possess the style of Peter spoken of by God, then that will be when you have achieved success in belief in God, and it will signify that you have been gained by God.